Cole, powerful Astros hammer Nats 7-1, lead World Series 3-2

 The fans weren't finished, either.

+"They came to support us and really gave us everything they had all the way to the end, all 27 innings.
+Hats off to them.
+We apologize that we didn't give them more to celebrate," outfielder Adam Eaton said.
+"It wasn't that we didn't try."

 Cole led the majors in strikeouts this year, was second to Verlander in wins and topped the AL in ERA.
-Yet he hardly looked like an October star in Game 1, giving up five runs over seven uneven innings.
+He took a 19-game winning streak into the opener but hardly looked like an October star, giving up five runs over seven uneven innings.

-In his second round against the Nationals, he aced the test.
-His lone early wobble came when he dropped a return toss from catcher Martin Maldonado after a foul ball.

-Before the game, all the attention was on Scherzer and the late switch to Ross.

-"Totally get the Max Scherzer shock of going from one of the top pitchers in baseball to a young kid, but we don't — we're not going to high-five," Astros manager AJ Hinch said.
+With two outs and a full count on Ryan Zimmerman, Cole suddenly stepped off the mound — video that quickly made the rounds showed two women right behind the backstop lifting their tops to flash Cole.
+It wasn't clear whether he saw them, and he walked Zimmerman before getting Robles.

-Alvarez, normally Houston's designated hitter, quickly justified his spot in left field.
-He launched a drive to left-center in the second.
+Alvarez, normally Houston's designated hitter, justified his spot in left field in a hurry.
+He launched a drive to left-center in the second and went 3 for 3.

 Alvarez hit 27 home runs in 87 games this season, but hadn't connected in 71 at-bats since Sept.
 21.